Baseng0815/Webpage/markdown/index.md

 Welcome to my website.
 I share a lot about my personal projects and endeavours here because it gives more freedom than using social media and more choice than using pre designed web services.
+I have also taken care not to use any scripts because only lunatics and webdevs would use scripts for a static website.

 I am a 20 year old CS student studying at the [Philipps-University of Marburg](https://uni-marburg.de).
 I like programming, listening to music,